runtimeverification/michelson-semantics/tests/proofs/dexter/dexter-properties.md

 - by induction on =>* and [inv]
 ```

-The following claim `[inv]` generalizes the top-level claim `[inv-top-level]` at the operational level.
+The following claim `[inv]` generalizes the top-level claim `[inv-top-level]` over every intermediate operation.
 It says that the execution of an _arbitrary_ operation always preserves a certain relationship between the Dexter state variables and the actual pool reserves and liquidity supply.
-Intuitively, the Dexter state variables must reflect the “ultimate” value of the pool reserves and liquidity supply, which will be updated by the continuation operations in the future.
+Intuitively, the Dexter state variables must reflect the "ultimate" value of the pool reserves and liquidity supply over the course of intermediate steps of execution, which will be eventualy updated by the continuation operations in the future.

 ```
 claim [inv]: